Jump to section

 How to read the range

 - 8–10: Strong data.
 The numbers in your report are well-supported by multiple authoritative sources.
-High confidence in the figures.
+Build your business plan with confidence in the figures.

 - 6–7: Good data with some gaps.
 The core numbers are solid, but some projections involve estimation.
-Treat figures as directional, not exact.
+Treat figures as directional — accurate to within 15–25%.

 - 4–5: Moderate confidence.
 Often happens with newer industries, niche categories, or highly regional markets with limited published data.
-Use for directional guidance.
+Use for directional guidance alongside primary research.

-- Below 4: Limited data.
-This can happen with very new categories, hyper-local markets, or highly specialized industries.
-Cross-reference with your own primary research.
+- Below 4: Limited data available.
+Common with very new categories, hyper-local markets, or highly specialized industries.
+Cross-reference with your own primary research before making major capital decisions.

 A low confidence score isn't a bad report

 A lower confidence score doesn't mean your market doesn't exist or that the analysis is wrong.
-It means the market is less well-documented.
-This often happens with emerging industries, specialized niches, or local markets that aren't large enough to generate major research coverage.
+It means the market is less well-documented in the sources available.
+This often happens with:

 When to lean on it vs. dig deeper